My struggles in life

 At first, it seemed difficult to work for 8 hours without mobility.
 My injured waist turned red and swollen.
 I had tremendous pain and was exhausted.
 By evening my legs would be so swollen that I would look forward to going home and lying down.
 In the mornings I could get ready for work only with the strength given by God.

 One evening, as I was returning home from work, Mr. Christopher, a bank employee, encouraged me to take the competitive examinations.
 The doctor, who had provided the job, also encouraged me to write exams.

-So, believing God was guiding me, I subscribed to a newspaper and started searching available jobs, and applying, and I received 5 offers.
-In December 1982 I joined a State Govt job, but due to the terrible conditions in that office I began praying to get out.
+So, believing God was guiding me, I subscribed to a newspaper and started searching available jobs, and applying, and I received five offers.
+In December 1982 I joined a State Govt job, but due to the terrible conditions in that office, I began praying to get out.

 At the age of 26 (1983), I resigned from the State Govt job and joined the Bank.
-I commuted back and forth to work by crawling into a city bus.
+I commuted to work by crawling into a city bus.
 A year after joining the bank I completed M.Com and passed the bank's internal tests (CAIIB),

 One day, while returning home from work in a rickshaw, I had a fantastic experience: